 Nearly four decades and several satellite missions later, global data records of ocean vector winds are an important backbone of scientific discovery.
-These records are key to understanding the interactions between huge, restless systems that drive our climate: the second of the control of
+These records are key to understanding the interactions between huge, restless systems that drive our climate: the ocean and atmosohere.

 The Ocean Vector Wind Science Team (OVWST) is an international community of scientists, government agencies, and users.
-Members of the OVWST have produced high quality data streams from Earth-Deswing satellite missions.
+Members of the OVWST have produced high quality data streams from Earth-observing satellite missions.
 They have analyzed and interpreted wind-driven processes.
-They've improved operational modeling and forecastion analysisation for self-sect and decourse.
+They've improved operational modeling and forecastine analysisations for safer sees and coasts.